panjf2000/ants/README.md

 // Options contains all options which will be applied when instantiating a ants pool. type Options struct {
-	// ExpiryDuration set the expired time (second) of every worker.
+	// ExpiryDuration sets the expired time (second) of every worker.
 	ExpiryDuration time.Duration

-	// PreAlloc indicate whether to make memory pre-allocation when initializing Pool.
+	// PreAlloc indicates whether to make memory pre-allocation when initializing Pool.
 	PreAlloc bool

 	// Max number of goroutine blocking on pool.Submit.